Get the proven tips that can help you close on your house like a pro.

 - Give a deadline: Your agent should always be closing the deal.
 For example, mentioning that there’s another showing in a couple of days creates a hard deadline for action.

-To gain an edge during negotiations, use your Calgary real estate agent to maneuver the expectations and gather information about the other party.
+To gain an edge during negotiations, work with an experienced local real estate agent, who can help you to maneuver the expectations and gather information about the other party.

 4. Establish Your Baseline